-Just how juicy ARE succulents?
+What Makes Succulents SUCCULENT?
 In my new video of the same name, I rank common succulents 1-to-10 on a "Juiciness Scale."
-Slicing and squishing may seem silly---even cruel---but there's method to my madness.
-I aim to entertain you, certainly, but also encourage you to learn the "how" and "why" of these marvelous plants.
+Slicing and squishing may seem unkind, but there's method to my madness.
+Become a better plant parent by learning the "how's" and "why's" of these lovable chubby plants.
 On this page you'll discover the fascinating Science of Succulence: how leaves, skin, roots and more make succulents, well, succulent---as well as astonishingly efficient.

 The Science of Succulence